VPNL/fLoc/README.md

 1. Navigate to base experiment directory in MATLAB (`~/fLoc/`).
 2. Execute the `runme.m` wrapper function.
-3. Enter subject initials when prompted.
+    1. Enter participant's initials or other session identifier when prompted.
-4. Select triggering option:
+    2. Select triggering option:
       - Enter `0` if not attempting to trigger scanner (e.g., while debugging)
       - Enter `1` to automatically trigger scanner at onset of experiment
-5. Select stimulus set:
+    3. Select stimulus set:
       - Enter `1` for the standard set (body, word, adult, car, house)
       - Enter `2` for the alternate set (limb, number, child, instrument, corridor)
       - Enter `3` for both sets (presented in alternation in separate runs)
-6. Specify the numebr of runs to execute.
+    4. Specify the numebr of runs to execute.
-7. Select task for participant:
+    5. Select task for participant:
       - Enter `1` for 1-back image repetition detection
       - Enter `2` for 2-back image repetition detection
       - Enter `3` for oddball detection
-5. Wait for task instructions screen to display.
+3. Wait for task instructions screen to display.
-6. Press `g` to start experiment (and trigger scanner if option is selected).
+4. Press `g` to start experiment (and trigger scanner if option is selected).
-7. Wait for behavioral performance to display after each run.
+5. Wait for behavioral performance to display after each run.
-8. Press `g` to continue experiment and start execution of next run.
+6. Press `g` to continue experiment and start execution of next run.

 ### Debugging